Activewear & Athleisure Trends Shaping Fitness Fashion in 2026

 Sustainability Optional Expected

-Fit Either tight or oversized Structured relaxed
+Fit Tight or oversized Structured relaxed

 What Consumers Want in 2026

-Based on market feedback and production demand:
+Based on market feedback and OEM production demand, consumers increasingly prioritize:

 • Sweat control